shopglobal/slipstream/README.md

 # Run

+Before running the app, environmental variables must be set.
+Read about them below first.
 To run the server, simple do,

-	node server.js
+	foreman start web

-Now visit http://localhost:4000/ in your browser and you should see the main landing page.
+Now visit http://localhost:4000/ (port depends on `PORT` environmental variable) in your browser and you should see the main landing page.

+# Create welcome post

+There is a post that needs to be in the database before you accept user registration.
+Look in `./welcome_post.json` to find the command to run to create this post.
+Note the `_id` it is given for the next step.

+# Set environment variables

+There are many environment variables.
+They need to be set in a .env file locally, and then on the Heroku environments or CodeShip, etc. This includes `WELCOME_POST`, which is the ID of the welcome post created in the step above.

+# Create account with admin role

+Using a similar command to the one in the .json file, go to the user collection and `insert` a new user.
+Give the user the `role: 'admin'` field.
+You can leave the password blank.
+Then perform a password reset.
+Go back to the database and find the `temporary_password` field, and copy that to the `password` field.
+This is necessary because of the encryption of the passwords.

+# Administration and beta keys

+To do administration, log in with a user with the `role: 'admin'` field and got to `/#/app/admin`.
+From here, you can create beta keys, for exampled.

 #API and Documentation